100% Satisfaction Guaranteed - We Value Your Trust!

 Your truck is your most important asset when it comes to junk hauling.
 However, selecting the most appropriate truck frequently depends on other limitations.
 This may include budget limitations, different payloads, plus the type of routes operated.

-For instance, the heavy-duty truck might provide more power, but these trucks also have expensive costs.
-Similarly, smaller trucks are often more maneuverable, and frequently, more fuel efficient, but likely cannot handle bulk loads.
+For instance, the heavy-duty truck might provide more power, but these trucks also have high costs.
+Similarly, smaller trucks are often more maneuverable, and, frequently, more fuel efficient, but likely cannot handle bulk loads.
 As such, finding the right balance of expense, capacity, and daily requirements is important.

 Summary: Heavy-duty trucks like Ford F-250's or Ram 3500's are best if you are hauling large loads or doing heavy-duty, agency-level work.
 If you are going to focus on junk hauling as a side job, and you are conscious of your budget, you probably will get better value if you can find a used Toyota Tundra or half-ton pickup truck.